Article Processing charges

 Reprints – Author(s) will be supplied 10 reprints free of cost without cover gratis.
 If extra reprints are required it should be indicated while sending the manuscript.

 Editorial Board reserves the right to condense or make necessary alterations in the script.

 Manuscripts should be strictly in accordance with the prescribed format of the Journal.

 Our online submission system guides you stepwise through the process of entering your article details and uploading your manuscript and copyright form.

 Please submit your article via http://www.materialsciencejournal.org/submit-article/online-submission/

-Authors are required to submit, with the manuscript, the names, addresses and e-mail addresses of three potential referees.
+Authors are required to submit, with the manuscript, the names, addresses and e-mail addresses of five potential referees.
 Please only supply the names of referees who can commit to the review, if invited.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used

 All articles published in this journal become the property of the Journal and should not be published or reproduced in any form in full or in part without the written permission of the Editor.